james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 2. Calls describe_interface with the correct spec_path to ensure proper relative import resolution
 3. Handles and re-raises any exceptions with appropriate error messages
 4. Returns a modified markdown document with the described interfaces prepended to the spec

+### CLI

+This module implements a CLI with one command `preprocess <spec-path>` which will preprocess the spec document into the context-free spec.